fontivan/lgsm-server-management/README.md

 # Prerequisites

-1. VM should be installed and ready to go
+1. VM should already have OS installed (RHEL or Debian)
 2. The root user on the vm should already have your authorized_key added
+3. Update the inventory file to account for any local IP address changes

 # Usage